-Statutory Rape - The crime of statutory rape is committed when: Any person seventeen years of age or older has sexual intercourse with a child who, is at least 14 but under 16 years of age; is 36 or more months younger than the person; and is not the person's spouse; or A person of any age has sexual intercourse with a child who: is under the age of 14 years; is 24 or more months younger than the person; and is not the person's spouse.
-Neither the victim's consent nor the victim's lack of chastity is a defense to a charge of statutory rape.
+Statutory Rape - The crime of statutory rape is committed when: Any person seventeen years of age or older has sexual intercourse with a child who, is at least 14 but under 16 years of age; is 36 or more months younger than the person; and is not the person's spouse; or A person of any age has sexual intercourse with a child who: is under the age of 14 years; is 24 or more months younger than the person; and is not the victim's lack of chastity is a defense to a charge of statutory rape.
 For this crime, sexual intercourse has the same meaning under rape, above.